gaganpreet/gaganpreet.in/content/posts/json-tools.md

 description = ""
 tags = []
 categories = []
-draft = true
 +++

 I often work with JSON responses and need to process, view or compare objects.
 I have come to depend on a bunch of command line tools for these tasks.
+Do you use any other tools?
+Let me know in comments below.

 ## View (bat)